Operator Capability Levels

 cnp plugin for

 The operator transparently and natively supports TLS/SSL connections to encrypt client/server communications for increased security using the cluster's certification authority.
-Support for custom server certificates is available through secrets.
+Support for custom server certificates is available through secrets: this also includes integration with cert-manager.

 Certificate authentication for streaming replication